 Outside of dance, she is a mom of 2 kids and the PTSO vice president at their school.
 She has been a certified and licensed hair and makeup artist for over 10 years.
 She frequently assists the studio with hair and makeup for dance events.
 Mrs. Jenn and Ms. Sara will be working hand and hand throughout this next year expanding the non-profit to extend to providing haircuts for foster care kids at no cost.
 She loves working with kids and is very excited to be able to do what she loves: dance and hair!

 Beverly Miller began playing piano at age seven.
 She to studied music throughout high school and college.
 During this time, she also began singing in choirs and performing with her church orchestra.
 She has worked with children since her 10 years teaching Sunday school, swim lessons, and music.
 She began teaching piano part-time in the Brandon area in 2018.
 She has worked for two music studios prior to coming to Dancing for a Difference.
-She also teaches privately.
 She came to Dancing for a Difference because of the mission of the studio.

 Mrs. Jana began taking piano lessons at 12 years old after dreaming of playing since age 3.
 Through middle and high school she participated in numerous local festivals, evaluations, and competitions at the state level.
 Through these she studied classical pieces, contemporary, jazz, folk music, hymns, written and aural theory, arranging and improv, and ensembles including duets, duos, trios, and quartets.
 Jana began pursuing a double major at Southeastern University in Lakeland, FL studying Piano Performance and Church Music.
 Unfortunately by her Junior year, the effects of unexplained joint pain forced her to stop the hours of daily practice required to complete her degrees in her chosen instrument.
 At that point, she changed directions following another of her many passions.
 She earned both a Bachelor’s and Master’s degree in ESE (special education) with endorsements in Autism, Reading, and ESOL (English Speakers of Other Languages).
 She has since taken additional grad courses in teaching gifted students.
 Jana now homeschools her three daughters (who are all dancers at D4D), teaches a weekly co-op homeschool class, and is THRILLED to be back on the bench instructing the next generation of pianists!